 \subsection{PALM, discretization, and noise}

-To understand how PALM works, consider first a single fluorescent emitter located at the position $x$.
+To understand how PALM works, we imagine a single PA-FP located at the position $x$.
 Whenever fluorescence is emitted, it is captured by the camera, and the signal is integrated over the acquisition time lasting 1 frame.
 Based on the intensity profile observed on pixels, the position $x$ is estimated, by assuming a shape for the point spread function (PSF) \citep{Small2014, Ober_2015}, which models the blurry shape observed on a camera when imaging a point-source of light.
 The localization uncertainty associated with the estimate of $x$ can then be computed, and is included in the dataset for each localization.
-This procedure was made possible because we assumed only a single, isolated fluorescent emitter.
+This localization procedure is possible because we assumed only a single, isolated fluorescent emitter.
 In a real biological sample, there can be several emitters at nearly the same position, and the assumption of an isolated signal is thus often violated.
-However, if we only receive a signal of finite length from each emitter, in non-overlapping windows of time, their spatial proximity becomes irrelevant, and we can again determine the position of each emitter.
+However, if we only receive a signal of finite length from each emitter, in non-overlapping windows of time, the spatial proximity becomes irrelevant, and we can again determine the position of each emitter.
 In PALM, this temporal separation is made possible using PA-FPs, which activate at different times, and turn off permanently after finite emission of fluorescence.
-In this way, at most a few emitters should be activate at a given space-time location, and they can then be individually localized.
+In this way, only a single emitter should be active at a given space-time location, and it can then be precisely localized.